Strandensen/zeldaii/Zelda II Remake.md

 More D&D style stats/hit calculations?

-The "sword" meter upgrade in the original game should be changed to simply “power” meter upgrade, perhaps affecting base hit calculations and/or hit frequency.
+The "sword" meter upgrade in the original game should be changed to simply “power” meter upgrade, perhaps affecting base hit calculations for all attacks.

 ## Bow